2:2 PARALLELS BETWEEN

 The non-mystical Zon-concept also has important parallels with the mystical god-concept, although the god-concept is approached somewhat differently by the Gnostic-Illuminati and most traditional religions.
 The Gnostic-Illuminati, as previously stated, eumystically presents “God” as being a soul which has already achieved its highest development.
 Traditional religions, particularly Abrahamic religions, depict “God” as having eternally existed in this “highest” state, therefore never having needed to undergo any period of development at all.

 The Scio-Illuminati, on the other hand, completely dispense with mystical imaginary souls and gods altogether, and instead identify Zon as the true highest development of consciousness and conscious power.
-Consciousness, like life itself, evolves from the most simple and rudimentary to the most complex and highly developed.
+Conscious minds, like life itself, evolves from the most simple and rudimentary to the most complex and highly developed.
 The rational, reality-based Zon-concept implies that seeking external divine authority or assistance is futile, and that any such authority or power which exists must originate from within oneself.

 Even the mystical role of “creator” has its parallels in Zon.
 While philosophical naturalism dispenses with all supernatural explanations regarding the creation of the universe or any of the things within it, the concept of Zon has interesting implications regarding the possibility of the intentional creation of this (or any other) universe.
 Physics provides compelling arguments to indicate that the creation of a universe could become feasible as Zon gains the necessary scientific knowledge and technological prowess.